Emaciated pit bull leads to Port Charlotte man facing animal cruelty charges

 A Port Charlotte man is facing torture and animal cruelty charges after deputies discovered his pit bull was bone-thin thanks to an anonymous tip.

-According to Charlotte County Animal Control, Michael Dwayn Mings, 36, had a female pit bull mix named Roxy just over a year old that was so emaciated it weighed 13.6 pounds.
+According to Charlotte County Animal Control, Michael Dwayn Mings, 36, had a female pit bull mix named Roxy, 15 years old, that was so emaciated it weighed 13.6 pounds.

 According to the Gulf Coast Humane Society, if healthy, smaller breeds of pit bull mixes would weigh between 35 and 40 pounds.
 However, if Roxy is a pit bull mix that is on the larger side, a standard healthy weight is between 65 and 70 pounds.